-We currently operate our iGaming platform in New Jersey, pursuant to a transactional waiver granted by the New Jersey Division of Gaming Enforcement, in Pennsylvania, pursuant to a license granted by the Pennsylvania Gaming Control Board, and in West Virginia, pursuant to an interim license granted by the West Virginia Lottery.
-We are also pursuing licensure in Michigan, Tennessee and Virginia.
+We currently operate our iGaming platform in New Jersey, pursuant to a transactional waiver granted by the New Jersey Division of Gaming Enforcement, and in Pennsylvania, pursuant to a license granted by the Pennsylvania Gaming Control Board.
+We are pursuing a license in West Virginia.

 Generally, online gambling in the United States is only lawful when specifically permitted under applicable state law.
 At the federal level, several laws provide federal law enforcement with the authority to enforce and prosecute gambling operations conducted in violation of underlying state gambling laws.
 These enforcement laws include the Unlawful Internet Gambling Enforcement Act (the "UIGEA"), the Illegal Gambling Business Act and the Travel Act.
 No violation of the UIGEA, the Illegal Gambling Business Act or the Travel Act can be found absent a violation of an underlying state law or other federal law.
-In addition, the Wire Act of 1961 (the "Wire Act") provides that anyone engaged in the business of betting or wagering knowingly uses a wire communication facility for the transmission in interstate or foreign commerce of bets or wagers or information assisting in the placing of bets or wagers on any sporting event or contest, or for the transmission of a wire communication which entitles the recipient to receive money or credit as a result of bets or wagers, or for information assisting in the placing of bets or wagers, will be fined or imprisoned, or both.
-However, the Wire Act notes that it shall not be construed to prevent the transmission in interstate or foreign commerce of information for use in news reporting of sporting events or contests, or for the transmission of information assisting in the placing of bets or wagers on a sporting event or contest from a State or foreign country where betting on that sporting event or contest is legal into a State or foreign country in which such betting is legal.
+In addition, the Wire Act of 1961 (the "Wire Act") provides that anyone engaged in the business of betting or wagering knowingly uses a wire communication facility for the transmission in interstate or foreign commerce of bets or wagers or information assisting in the placing of bets or wagers, will be fined or imprisoned, or both.
+However, the Wire Act notes that it shall not be construed to prevent the transmission in interstate or foreign commerce of information for use in news reporting of sporting events or contests, or for the transmission in interstate or foreign commerce of information for use in news reporting of sporting events or contests, or for the transmission in interstate or foreign commerce of information for use in news reporting of sporting events or contests, or for the transmission in interstate or foreign commerce of information for use in news reporting of sporting events or contests, or for the transmission of bets or wagers on a sporting event or contest from a State or foreign country in which such betting is legal.
 There is ongoing legal action as to whether the Wire Act applies beyond sports betting.
-A federal court of first instance has ruled that it does not; its decision is currently on appeal.
+A federal court of first instance has ruled that it does not.